Cloudy mornings and clear evenings on a gas giant exoplanet: Temperature variations and diurnal cycles

-The observed distribution of cloud particles is intimately connected to various uncertain circulation timescales in the atmosphere, including the vertical mixing and the horizontal advection timescales.
-By considering the balance between vertical lifting of cloud particles and their gravitational settling, we constrain the strength of vertical mixing through the 1D vertical eddy diffusion parameter $\log_{10}(K_{\rm zz})=11.72\pm0.89$ cm$^2$ s$^{-1}$.
-We derive an average $K_{\rm zz}$ profile from the 3D GCM and find that our observational constraints are consistent with the $K_{\rm zz}$ from the upper atmosphere of the GCM.
-The constrained vertical mixing timescale lies between $\sim$0.08-5.4 days.
-If the horizontal advection timescale at 0.01\,mbar pressures is much slower than the fastest vertical mixing timescale derived here, then the cloud droplets will be stable at these high altitudes.
-However, if the horizontal advection timescale is faster than the vertical mixing timescales, then the cloud particles will not be replenished fast enough to be maintained at the high altitudes observed in the morning limb.
-The 3D GCM suggests that the fastest advection timescales involved in the horizontal transport of the cloud particles from the morning to the evening terminator is achieved within the planet-wide equatorial jet and is typically $\sim$ 1.15-2.2 days.
-Our nominal GCM model suggests that the jet spans the latitudes of $\pm$40$^\circ$ for pressures smaller than one bar.
-This suggests that if the cloud particles trace the wind velocities at lower pressures, then the vertical mixing timescale for the cloud particles should be nearer the lower limit of 0.08 days, as opposed to the upper limit of 5.4 days.
+The distribution of cloud droplets is thought to be connected to atmospheric circulation timescales, including the vertical mixing and the horizontal advection timescales \cite{ackerman2001cloud,gao18}.
+We consider the balance between vertical lifting of cloud droplets and their gravitational settling to constrain the strength of vertical mixing, assuming steady state \cite{methods}.
+This is quantified by the one dimensional (1D) vertical eddy diffusion parameter $K_{\rm zz}$; we derive $\log_{10}(K_{\rm zz}/{\rm cm}^2 {\rm s}^{-1} )=11.73\pm0.87$.
+This is consistent with the average altitude-dependent $K_{\rm zz}$ profile predicted by the GCM \cite{methods}.
+The vertical mixing timescale is $\sim$0.06 to 4~days.
+If the horizontal advection timescale at 0.01\,mbar is much slower than the vertical mixing timescale, then cloud droplets are stable at these high altitudes.
+However, if the horizontal advection timescale is faster, then cloud droplets are not replenished quickly enough to be maintained at high altitude in the morning limb.